ArtemizaMartinez/yeast-hybrid-genome-evolution/Supplementary_Figures/README.md

 The base plots were generated in R and subsequently assembled and formatted in Adobe Illustrator.

+# Panels Supplementary Figure 8

+Supplementary Figure 8 extends the recurrent-mutation analyses shown in Figure 5 to the parental experimental-evolution datasets.

+The analyses followed the same general workflows used for Figures 5a and 5c, but were applied to mutations identified in the evolved parental populations, with the analysis focused on missense mutations.

+- The recurrent gene-level mutation analysis followed the workflow described for Figure 5a.
+- The protein-complex enrichment analysis followed the workflow described for Figure 5c.

+The corresponding scripts are therefore not duplicated here and can be found in the `Figure5` directory.

+The complete numerical values underlying Supplementary Figure 8 are provided in the Source Data file associated with the article.

+Final graphical formatting and panel assembly were performed in Adobe Illustrator.

 ## Final panel assembly and graphical formatting were performed in Adobe Illustrator.